DHILIP201/Movie-Backend-Files/README.md

 UserWishlists: Stores arrays of saved media objects tied securely to a specific user session.

-Built with precision by Mutex.
+Engineered with precision by Mutex.